oluwadamilarey/crimmit-test/README.md

 3. **DatabaseModule**: Configures the MongoDB connection.
 4. **RmqModule & RmqService**: Configures and manages RabbitMQ connections.

-These modules are likely part of a shared library used across all services.
+These modules are part of a shared library used across all services.

 ## Development